2 Minnesota agencies issue alerts after series of overdoses

 Two law enforcement agencies in eastern Minnesota are warning residents after a series of overdoses they say may be linked to a potent batch of heroin mixed with other drugs.

-The Star Tribune reports that the Washington County Sheriff's Office and the St. Paul Police Department issued alerts Wednesday.
-Washington County neighbors the county home to St. Paul, Ramsey County.
+The Washington County Sheriff's Office and the St. Paul Police Department issued alerts Wednesday, the Star Tribune reported.
+Both the city and county and located in the Twin Cities metro area.

-Washington County officials say four people have died of suspected overdoses in the last two weeks.
-Authorities say the overdoses could involve heroin or other narcotics mixed with fentanyl.
+Washington County officials announced that four people have died of suspected overdoses in the last two weeks.
+The overdoses could involve heroin or other narcotics mixed with fentanyl, according to authorities.

-St. Paul police say five people overdosed on a "bad batch" of suspected heroin in a 36-hour span.
+St. Paul police said five people overdosed on a "bad batch" of suspected heroin in a 36-hour span.
 Investigators believe the drug was laced with other illicit chemicals that made it more hazardous.